zapier/docker-statsd/README.md

-# docker-brubeck
+# docker-statsd
-A simple Dockerfile for GitHub's Brubeck (StatsD-compatible metrics aggregator).
+A simple Dockerfile for running StatsD.